Nekromantik: Controversy

 The film is currently banned outright in Iceland, Malaysia, Singapore, and the provinces of Nova Scotia and Ontario in Canada.
 In 1992, the Australian Classification Board banned the film outright in Australia due to "graphic necrophilia content".
 In 1993, the film was banned in Finland.
 The film was banned outright by the New Zealand Office of Film and Literature Classification in 1999 due to "revolting, objectionable content (necrophilia, high impact violence, animal cruelty and abhorrent behavior)".
 The film is banned in a number of other countries as well.
 In 2014, the British Board of Film Classification passed the film uncut with an 18 certificate.

 Legacy

 The film spawned a sequel three years later, Nekromantik 2, by the same director.
-Beatrice Manowski reprised her role as Betty in a short cameo.
+Beatrice Manowski reprised her role as Betty for a brief cameo in the film; the main role was played by cinematic newcomer Monika M.

+Spanish goregrind band Haemorrhage used the film's opening theme as an introduction in their album Emetic Cult.

 Norwegian black metal band Carpathian Forest covered the film's opening theme in their album Strange Old Brew.

 Danish psychobilly band Nekromantix is named after the film.